KhalidHALBA/avchallenge/README.md

 ### B.2.c- Load FMU

-The pictures below show steps to follow  :
+The pictures below show numbered steps to follow for loading the FMU :

 > Loading the FMU